 Best for Tablets and Small Laptops

 Satechi offers a highly compact, dual-hinge aluminum stand designed primarily for iPads and 13-inch ultrabooks.
 It weighs exactly 10.5 ounces and folds into a slim profile that easily slips into an electronics organizer pouch.
-The base features generous rubber padding that gripped our glass testing desk aggressively.
+The base includes generous rubber padding that gripped our glass testing desk aggressively.
 We found it highly versatile for switching between a laptop display and a tablet drawing angle.
 You can angle it low for comfortable stylus work, or raise it up to 6 inches for better zoom call eye contact.
 The hinges are stiff out of the box, holding a 13-inch Dell XPS without sagging.

 Do not buy this for laptops larger than 14 inches.
 The narrow base causes top-heavy instability if you place a 15-inch or 16-inch device on it.
-The build quality is exceptional, featuring Satechi’s signature space gray aluminum finish.
+The build quality is exceptional, utilizing Satechi’s signature space gray aluminum finish.
 It lacks the massive height extension of the Roost, making it better suited for occasional travel use rather than full-time remote work.
 It is an excellent, highly durable companion for smaller devices.

 Frequently Asked Questions